On 4th August 2022 the Monetary Policy Committee (MPC) voted to increase the Bank of England (BoE) Base Rate from 1.25% to 1.75%.

 Whenever there is a change in the Bank of England Base Rate we have to consider how this will impact our savings and mortgage customers, whilst balancing the needs of these customers and the Society.

-We will update this site once this decision has been made.
+We will be looking to increase rates on our savings accounts in due course and will update this site once this decision has been made.

 Savings Specific FAQs

 Will the rate on my fixed rate savings product change?

 No, the rate will remain on the fixed rate product until the end of the term.
 Fixed rate savings products guarantee a specific, agreed interest rate for a set term period.
 This is written in terms and conditions of your account.
 Fixed rate accounts are not affected when the Base Rate rises or falls.